 After several years from the Hiroshima and Nagasaki atomic bomb combat, researchers from Brazil examined a victim’s jaw.
 There was an absorption of 9.46 grays of radiation where half of this amount can easily kill a human.

-A couple of years later, the leukemia cases fired up for four to six years.
+A couple of years later, the leukemia cases fired up over four to six years.
 Later, the number of tumor cases increased rapidly since 1956.
 Though the cities have recovered from the damage and they are not radioactive anymore.

 Chernobyl nuclear accident